-These thyroid cysts represent regions of the thyroid fluid-filled and enlarged that can be small (less than 1 cm) or quite large, and sometimes arise very suddenly.
+These thyroid cysts represent regions of the thyroid fluid-filled and enlarged that can be small (less than 1 cm) or quite large and sometimes arise very suddenly.

 A cyst, by definition, contains fluid.

-Thyroid nodules that are completely cystic, in which case there are no detectable solid components within the fluid, are almost routinely benign.
+Completely cystic thyroid nodules, in which case there are no detectable solid components within the fluid, are almost routinely benign.

 Thyroid cysts that are more complex and contain both solid and fluid components are called in many different ways, including complex cysts, mixed echogenic nodules, etc.

 Like any other thyroid nodule, complex cysts should be evaluated by experts in ultrasound and thyroid cytopathology when criteria for biopsy or cell sampling are indicated.

 Cystic nodules may remain stable; sometimes, they become smaller, and they continue to expand at some point.
 Some cysts can increase due to bleeding or bleeding inside the cyst.